Hikari Shiina: Music career

 In 2012, Shiina made her singing debut under the name Pikarin Shiina and branded herself as an "idol from the Demon World."
 Shiina thought up her Pikarin persona while modeling for Popteen.
 She released her first single "Shinryaku Pikarin Densetsu" on December 12, 2012, which was used as an ending theme to the television program Happy Music.
 On October 16, 2013, Shiina released "Toro Amachu" as her second single, which was used as the theme song for Donyatsu, an anime series she also starred in.
 On May 21, 2014, Shiina released her first studio album, titled Shikkoku no Yami ni Somarishi Utagoe ga Kisama ni mo Kikoeru ka...
 This was followed up with the release of her second album, Makai no Owari, on August 26, 2015.

 On May 3, 2016, Shiina released and wrote the lyrics for the song "Makai Shinjū", which was produced by Kenta Matsukura.
 The single was released with "Mitsu to Batsu" as a double A-side.
 On December 14, 2016, she released "Dogeza Road" on digital services as a collaboration song with Village Vanguard.
 On May 3, 2017, she released the song "Ba-Ba-Bah-Ba-Baumkuchen" as her fourth single, which was used as the ending theme to the television program Mutoma 2.
 The single included the song "Geboku Gebo Gebo!!" as a double A-side.
 On November 20, 2018, Shiina released her fifth single, "Fukanzen na Boku to Kanseisareta Kaisha", with "Hate!
 Hate!
 Hate!" as its leading track.

+Acting Career

+Shiina had an appearance in the Tokyo Stage production of the Ace Attorney 2: Farewell My Turnabout, working in the B-Cast position to star in the role of Maya Fey, which she shared with her A-Cast co-star Karin Ogino.